Cost of Living in Hong Kong

 Will I save money living in Hong Kong?

 "Living in Hong Kong can be more cost-effective than living in the United States in some areas.
 The cost of living in Hong Kong is generally lower than in the United States, with rent and groceries being particularly cheaper.
 Additionally, public transportation is widely available and affordable, making it easier to get around without needing to own a car.
-Furthermore, Hong Kong has a lower tax rate than the United States, which can help to reduce overall living costs," remarked one in Hong Kong.
+Furthermore, Hong Kong has a lower tax rate than the United States, which can help to reduce overall living costs," wrote a person living in Hong Kong.

 What is the average cost of housing in Hong Kong?